OctopusDeploy/docs/docs/installation/permissions-required-for-the-octopus-windows-service.md

 ---
 title: Permissions Required for the Octopus Windows Service
-description: Information on the permissions required by the Octopus windows service to operate.
+description: Information about the permissions required by the Octopus windows service to operate.
 position: 4
 ---